 NAACOS supports providing additional time in upside-only models and applauds CMS for making a more balanced and appropriate onramp to assuming risk.
 Making these changes will attract new participants to the program after a plateau in growth following the finalization of Pathways to Success policies.
 However, we urge CMS to alter its current proposals and apply the same policy across all ACOs.
 Specifically, we urge CMS to eliminate the high/low revenue distinction to ensure all vulnerable providers, such as rural and safety net providers, have a reasonable progression to risk.
 Evaluations show that ACOs with FQHCs, RHCs, and CAHs as participants will be qualified as high revenue and therefore would be permitted less time in upside-only models as currently proposed.
-In 2020, 71% of low-revenue ACOs did not include a FQHC, RHC or CAH; conversely, 46% of high revenue ACOs included 5 or more FQHCs, RHCs, or CAHs.
-The chart below further demonstrates that high revenue ACOs tend to include these providers more than low-revenue ACOs.
+CMS should instead consider alternative approaches, such as evaluating the demographics of the population served by an ACO.
+The high/low revenue status is arbitrary and leaves out the very ACOs CMS is trying to attract to the program.